 If you are a young person caring for someone with mental ill-health (including a parent), you might find the following sites useful:

-A range of support groups, run in Melbourne’s north western suburbs, are available through Mind for those who care for, and care about people living with mental health problems.
+A range of support groups, run in Melbourne’s north western suburbs, are available through Mind for those who care for people living with mental health problems.
 Groups provide an opportunity for family, friends and carers to connect with those with similar experiences and to learn current ideas and practices in the field of mental illness.
 Groups are facilitated by professionals and carers who bring a wealth of experience and knowledge.
 Speakers from specific areas of mental health are a regular feature of the groups.

 Mind currently operates carer support groups from a small number of sites in Melbourne’s north west.
 They include:

 Exploration and information group (fortnightly)